lacerbi/lacerbi.github.io/_posts/2024-11-27-vi-is-just-inference.md

 ---

 The goal of this post is to show you that variational inference is a very natural way of thinking about Bayesian inference and not some shady approximate method.<d-footnote>Unlike what the MCMC mafia wants you to think.</d-footnote>
 At the end, you will also be able to directly play around with variational inference via an interactive visualization.
-In fact, you can also just skip the article and go straight to play with the interactive thingie at the bottom.
+In fact, you can also just skip the article and go straight to play with the interactive thingie at the bottom, and then come back if you feel like it.

 ## What is variational inference

 Let's start with the textbook definitions.
+We have a *target* distribution

+$$
+p^\star(\theta) = \frac{\widetilde{p}(\theta)}{\mathcal{Z}},
+$$

-At the core, variational inference is a way to approximate a distribution, the *target* $$ p_\text{target}(\theta) $$.
-Importantly, the target can be an *unnormalized* probability distribution, with (unknown) normalization constant $$ \mathcal{Z} $$.
+which we know up to its normalization constant $$ \mathcal{Z} $$.
+At the core, variational inference is a way to approximate $$ p^\star(\theta) $$ having only the ability to evaluate the *unnormalized* target $$ \widetilde{p}(\theta) $$.
 The target can be continuous or discrete (or mixed), there are no restrictions!

-If we go on reading a textbook, it will tell us that variational inference "approximates" the target with a  distribution $$ q_\psi(\theta) $$ parameterized by $$ \psi $$.
+If we go on reading a textbook, it will tell us that variational inference "approximates" the target with a (simpler) distribution $$ q_\psi(\theta) $$ parameterized by $$ \psi $$.

 For example, if $$ q $$ is a multivariate normal, $$ \psi $$ could be the mean and covariance matrix of the distribution, $$ \psi = (\mu, \Sigma) $$.
 Please note that while normal distributions are a common choice in variational inference, they are not the only one -- you could choose $$ q $$ to be *any* distribution of your choice!

-### Why do we want to approximate the target?
+### Why do we need to approximate the target?

 That is a great question.
+Why can't we just use the target as is? *Because we can't.*

-The point is that we often do not really *know* the target.
-Yes, we may be able to evaluate $$ p_\text{target}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.
-What is the shape of this distribution?
+Yes, we may be able to evaluate $$ \widetilde{p}(\theta) $$ for any chosen value of $$ \theta $$, but that alone does not tell us much.<d-footnote>Even knowing $$ \mathcal{Z} $$ might not help that much.</d-footnote> What is the shape of this distribution?
 What are its moments?
 Its covariance structure?
 Does it have multiple modes?
-Quite generally, what is the expectation of an arbitrary function $$ f(\theta) $$ under the target?
-We don't know any of that!
+What is the expectation of an arbitrary function $$ f(\theta) $$ under the target?
+We may not know any of that!

 *One way* to compute these values might be to get samples from the target... but how do we get those?
-How do we sample from the target?
+How do we draw samples from the target if we only know an unnormalized $$ \widetilde{p}(\theta) $$?<d-footnote>Yes, one answer is MCMC (Markov Chain Monte Carlo), as surely you know thanks to the MCMC mafia.
+Point is, there are *other* answers.</d-footnote>

-In short, we have our largely-unknown target $$ p_\text{target}(\theta) $$ and we would like to replace it with something that is easy to use.
-There is a magical imponderable word for that: we want our distribution to be *tractable*.
+In short, we have our largely-unusable target and we would like to replace it with something that is easy to use and compute with for all the quantities we care about.
+There is a magical imponderable word for that: we want a distribution which is *tractable*.

 ###  Making the target tractable

-This is the key of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* one (belonging to a class of our choice).
+This is the key of what variational inference does: it takes an intractable target distribution and it gives back a *tractable* approximation $$ q $$, belonging to a class of our choice.
 What tractable exactly means is up for discussion, but at the very least we expect these properties:

 - $$ q $$ is normalized
 - We can draw samples from $$ q $$